xchhuang/bndm/README.md

 **TL;DR** we present:
-* a first framework studying the impact of noise correlation across pixels and images in diffusion models;
+* a first framework studying the impact of noise correlation within and across images in diffusion models;
 * a novel time-varying noise model (from Gaussian white to blue noise) for denoising diffusion models;
 * a fast blue noise generation method using matmul and tiling;
 * evaluations on image generation, super-resolution and latent diffusion.